Dudimath/Microsoft-Film-Insights/README.md

-# Eploring Film Performance at the Box Office
+# Eploring Film Performance at  Microsoft Films
-forex1.jpg

 # Introduction
 The film industry is a dynamic and a highly competetive industry where success or failure of a movie can have significant